An important factor affecting compilation speed and memory requirements is the

 Lacks x [y0, y1, y2] = (x != y0) && (x != y1) && (x != y2)

-but that is not a solution (even supposing we had such an !=
+..but that is not a solution (even supposing we had such an != operator): the

 precomputation can in certain cases help avoid large proofs, and it’s a useful